mcfnord/cem/src/ref/gal-nov14.md

 adoption meeting and in a declaration to the court.
 However, Emily had serious problems with this idea.

 Sarah advocates for medical marijuana on her Facebook page.
-Sarah asked me to provide marijuana to Emily to treat her brain cancer.
-While I am open-minded about the medical potential of marijuana in many cases, including pain management, Emily did not think marijuana treatment was based in fact-based science, and said to Joni Irvin, Joyce Robson, and me that Sarah's view made Emily uncomfortable about Sarah's parenting judgment.
+Sarah wished for Emily to try marijuana to treat her brain cancer.
+While I am open-minded about the medical potential of marijuana in many cases, including pain management, Emily did not think marijuana treatment for brain cancer was based in fact-based science, and said to Joni Irvin, Joyce Robson, and me that Sarah's view made Emily uncomfortable about Sarah's parenting judgment.

 Sarah’s Facebook page includes “420” in the URL, a reference to marijuana culture: